Osmerion/gradle-lwjgl3/README.md

 ## Usage

+> [!NOTE]
-> **Note**: The documentation of this plugin is written in [Gradle's Kotlin DSL](https://docs.gradle.org/current/userguide/kotlin_dsl.html).
+> The documentation of this plugin is written in [Gradle's Kotlin DSL](https://docs.gradle.org/current/userguide/kotlin_dsl.html).
-The plugin can also be used with Groovy build scripts and all concepts still apply but the exact syntax may differ.
+> The plugin can also be used with Groovy build scripts and all concepts still
+> apply but the exact syntax may differ.

 ### Applying the Plugin